Top 12 Urologist Skills to Put on Your Resume

 3. Lithotripsy

-Lithotripsy is a non-invasive medical procedure used by urologists to fragment kidney stones or ureteral stones into smaller pieces that can be naturally passed through the urinary tract.
+Lithotripsy is a non-invasive procedure that fragments kidney or ureteral stones into smaller pieces that can pass through the urinary tract.

 Why It's Important